 Location For A Sustainable Home Design

-Location is the first step in building a sustainable house.
-These will not always be an option for you but when possible consider the following issues.
+Choosing a location is the first step in building a sustainable house.
+When possible, consider the following issues.

-Transportation: Where ever possible building a home walking distance from public transportation is going to reduce your impact on our environment.
-Living in New York City makes this very easy for me, but it will not always be an option for you.
+Transportation: Building a home within walking distance of public transportation is going to reduce your impact on our environment.
+Living in New York City makes this very easy for me, but it may not always be an option for you.

 Infrastructure: The availability of utilities and infrastructure will vary.
 If you can use existing infrastructure, you are off to a good start in reducing your impact on the environment.